-Teachers, parent coordinators, or other representatives from downtown schools who want to bring their classes on a weekly basis during the school year, but who do not wish to maintain their own berm, can sign up for guided Farm Educator-Led Classes.
-These lessons, led by our Farm Educator, focus on farm-based education.
-Exploratory, inquiry-based activities are seasonal and age-appropriate, and can include seeding, transplanting, composting, and harvesting.
-In these classes, students will spend time becoming familiar with the different companion plants and beneficial bugs that live on the farm, and exploring topics such as plant life cycles, decomposers, and food webs.
+Common Core Standards-aligned lessons include inquiry-based, seasonal and age-appropriate activities, including projects such as seeding, transplanting, composting, and harvesting.
+In these lessons, students will spend time becoming familiar with the different companion plants and beneficial bugs that live on the farm, and exploring topics such as plant life cycles, decomposers, and food webs.

 City Seedlings Summer Program

 The City Seedling Summer Program is a summer farm camp that allows children age 3-6 years old and their parents to explore the farm during its most fruitful months.
 Together with a parent or caregiver, City Seedlings will spend time helping Battery Urban Farmers tend the summer crops, exploring the plants and creatures living on the farm, tasting fresh vegetables, creating art to bring home, and enjoying farm-themed story time on the lawn.
 Each session meets twice a week for two weeks, from 9:00am-11:00am on either Mondays/Wednesdays (A groups, 3-5 years) or Tuesdays/Thursdays (B groups, 4-6 years).

 How to Register